 Tennis Injuries – Don’t Just Treat The Symptom!

-Summer is coming and so is the French Open!
+Summer is coming and Wimbledon is here!
 As a result we have decided to write a mini blog post discussing tennis injuries, where they tend to occur and potential reasons for them.

 Tennis requires huge amounts of force to be produced by the shoulder and the elbow in order for adequate racquet head speed.
 This results in a tendency for overuse injuries to occur in these areas.
 The fact we see injuries at the shoulder may lead us to think we should just treat the shoulder and the shoulder will get better….